barbosac5/Credit_Risk_Analysis/README.md

 ![SMOTEEN_Over_Under_Sampling](./SMOTEENN_Over_Under_Sampling.png)

 ## Results
-- Accuracy: The accuracy of the SMOTEENN is 0.64
+- Accuracy: The accuracy of the SMOTEENN model is 0.64
-- Precision: The precision is 0.99
+- Precision: The precision for high risk is low and the low risk precision is high
+- Recall Score:
+  - The high risk score is 0.70
-- Recall Score: The recal score is 0.57
+  - The low risk score is 0.57

 ### Deliverable 3: Use Ensemble Classifiers to Predict Credit Risk
 For Deliverable 3, I used the imblearn.ensemble library to train and compare two different classifiers (BalancedRandomForestClassifier, and EasyEnsembleClassifier) to predit credit risk.